pouyahatami/Projects/README.md

 # Projects

 This project focuses on building a simple computer that implements a **Reduced Instruction Set Computer (RISC)**.
-The ARMv7 architecture that I studied previously is also a RISC instruction set architecture (ISA).
-Here, I designed and implemented my own RISC processor — much simpler than ARMv7 — but enough to give me a strong grasp of how computers actually work.
+Here, I designed and implemented my own RISC processor while much simpler than ARMv7, it gave me a strong grasp of how computers actually work.

 ---